March 7, 2016

 I found out that the IRS would accept printed copies of scanned original documents and realized that I was lugging around a filing cabinet for no reason.
 A few years later, something magical came to be, and it’s turned into one of my favorite life hacks.
 Every time I describe it to people they remind me to blog about it.
 Since I just spent the last few hours scanning almost a year’s worth of piled up paper, I figured I might as well get around to it.

 While this particular model isn’t sold any more, I own an Ambir Docketport 465, and whenever it quits working, I’m very likely to cry.
 They’ve made newer models since but I haven’t considered ordering another one yet.
+The closest modern equivalent is the Ambir DockerPORT Duplex DP488 which does double-sided scanning, which I admit is a pretty strong selling point for me as well.

 I stayed on Windows 7 much longer than I wanted simple because the device wasn’t supported under Windows 8 or 8.1 on my wife’s computer, but one night I thought I’d upgrade my workstation to Windows 10 without remembering that my favorite toy might no longer be supported, but it still works just fine in Windows 10.
 Perhaps it’s due to the fact that I did a Windows upgrade and my wife’s PC was a fresh install, I don’t know.